Stellenbosch: Pre-history

+Founding and early history

-The town was founded in 1679 by the Governor of the Cape Colony, Simon van der Stel, who named it after himself – Stellenbosch means "(van der) Stel's Bush".
+The town was founded in 1679 by the Governor of the Cape Colony, Simon van der Stel, who named it after himself – Stellenbosch means "(van der) Stel's Forest".
 It is situated on the banks of the Eerste River ("First River"), so named as it was the first new river he reached and followed when he went on an expedition over the Cape Flats to explore the territory towards what is now known as Stellenbosch.
 The town grew so quickly that it became an independent local authority in 1682 and the seat of a magistrate with jurisdiction over 25000 km2 in 1685.

+From the beginning, the population living in the town and its surroundings was highly mixed, consisting of European (Dutch, French, German) burghers, enslaved people, 15 individual free-blacks, 16 and indigenous Khoi and San people.
+A minority of these free-blacks were able to amass significant wealth, even owning farms and enslaved people and employing white servants.
+The indigenous Khoisan were never officially enslaved, but due to several factors, including colonial encroachment on their hunting and grazing lands, illness, and extermination by European hunting parties, they were gradually forced to submit to colonial rule despite widespread resistance.
+Many became labourers on farms, domestic workers, or wagon drivers.
+Life in early Stellenbosch society for the Khoi, San, and enslaved people was extremely cruel and characterised by violence, hard work, and strict discipline Farming was the dominant industry of the town, and due to the massive size of the early land grants, European farmers depended on enslaved and Indigenous labour.
+The isolated nature of these farms, where most enslaved and Indigenous people lived and worked, meant that unified resistance action was difficult.

 The Dutch were skilled in hydraulic engineering and they devised a system of furrows to direct water from the Eerste River in the vicinity of Thibault Street through the town along van Riebeeck Street to Mill Street where a mill was erected.
 Early visitors commented on the oak trees and gardens.

 During 1690 some Huguenot refugees settled in Stellenbosch, grapes were planted in the fertile valleys around Stellenbosch and soon it became the centre of the South African wine industry.

 In 1710 a fire destroyed most of the town, including the first church, all the Company property and twelve houses.
 Only two or three houses were left standing.
-When the church was rebuilt in 1723 it was located on what was then the outskirts of the town, to prevent any similar incident from destroying it again.
-This church was enlarged a number of times since 1723 and is currently known as the "Moederkerk" (Mother Church).
+When the church was rebuilt in 1723 it was located on what was then the outskirts of the town, to prevent a similar incident from destroying it again.
+This church has been enlarged a number of times since 1723 and is currently known as the "Moederkerk" (Mother Church).